Posted on

 In this form, the user is able to tab through the form in that order, so everyone can complete it in a way that makes sense.
 It would need to be fixed if the tab order went from start date month to end date month and then to start date year.

-Complete the form using keyboard example
+Complete the form using only a keyboard example

 Forms that have dropdowns, combo boxes, and custom interactions should still be accessible using a keyboard.